spiceai/docs/spiceaidocs/docs/reference/spicepod/datasets.md

 Optional.
 How to refresh the dataset.
 The following values are supported:

 - `full` - Refresh the entire dataset.
 - `append` - Append new data to the dataset.
-When `time_column` and `time_format` are specified, new records will be fetched starting from the most recent timestamp found in the accelerated data.
-Fetching occurs at the specified `acceleration.refresh_check_interval`.
+When `time_column` is specified, new records are fetched from the latest timestamp in the accelerated data at the `acceleration.refresh_check_interval`.

 ## `acceleration.refresh_check_interval`